-Sten Hostfalt Solo Concert at XXXV Encontres de Compositors Festival, Pilar i Joan Miro Mallorca Spain 2014.
-Photo by Jose' Luis Luna
+Sten Hostfalt solo at XXXV Encontres de Compositors, Pilar i Joan Miro´ Mallorca, Spain 2014.
+Photo by Jose' Luis Luna Rocafort

-Intrduced on the international jazz scene through early 90's performances, recordings and collaborations with mentors, legendary icons of American music Jimmy Giuffre and Paul Bley, masters of jazz Gary Burton, Peter Erskine, Clare Fischer and Rob McConnell and via apprenticeship in jazz orchestras led by Herb Pomeroy, Phil Wilson and George Russell.
-As a guitarist in the first edition of Guillermo Klein's semi-legendary large ensemble he appeared alongside new jazz generation luminaries Mark Turner, Chris Cheek, Seamus Blake, Melvin Butler, Aaron Goldberg and Jeff Ballard weekly during the inception of New York jazz club Smalls.
+Sten Hostfalt was introduced on the international jazz scene through early 90's performances, recordings and collaborations with mentors, legendary icons of American music Jimmy Giuffre and Paul Bley, masters of jazz Gary Burton, Peter Erskine, Clare Fischer and Rob McConnell and via apprenticeship in jazz orchestras led by Herb Pomeroy, Phil Wilson and George Russell.
+As a guitarist in the first edition of Guillermo Klein's ensemble, he appeared alongside new jazz generation luminaries Mark Turner, Chris Cheek, Seamus Blake, Melvin Butler, Aaron Goldberg and Jeff Ballard weekly during the inception of subsequently famed New York jazz club Smalls.

-Born into a musical family and initially self-taught, early formative musical experiences include formal classical guitar studies from age 16, activity on the late 70's-early 80's Scandinavian new wave and progressive music scene, hearing fingerstyle blues guitar legend Big Joe Williams live and up close in an intimate setting, participating in a workshop seminar with U.S. expatriate jazz piano master Horace Parlan as well as performing as a street musician in Copenhagen and Paris.
+Born into a musical family and initially self-taught, early musical experiences include classical guitar studies from age 16, activity on the 1980's Scandinavian progressive music scene and as a street musician in Copenhagen and Paris.
+As well as hearing fingerstyle blues guitar legend Big Joe Williams live and up close in an intimate setting and participating in a workshop with jazz piano master Horace Parlan.

-As an educator Sten Hostfalt has served as a teaching faculty member of The Royal College of Music in Stockholm and as a lecturer at New World School For The Arts at University of Florida, Miami FL and Berklee College of Music.
-He holds a Master of Music Degree in composition with honors from New England Conservatory and a Bachelor of Music Degree with honors from Berklee College of Music.
-A faculty member of New York Jazz Academy since 2009, he operates his own New York creative music education studio since 2006, notably one of few facilities anywhere to offer systematic microtonal music studies for the traditional 6-string guitar.
+A veteran music educator, academically Mr. Hostfalt is a former teaching faculty member of The Royal College of Music in Stockholm.
+Invited lecturer at New World School of The Arts at University of Florida, Miami FL and at Berklee College of Music.
+As well as an alumnus of two of the world's most prestigious institutions for modern music education, holding a Master of Music Degree in Composition and a Graduate Diploma in Performance as an honors emissary.
+Along with a Bachelor of Music Degree from Berklee College of Music with honors, and as an Outstanding Musicianship Award recipient.
+Since 2006 he operates his own Manhattan creative music education studio-one of few facilities anywhere to offer systematic microtonal music studies for the guitar.

 Sten Hostfalt has developed his own repertoire incorporating microtones - a genuinely innovative approach, in the future 29 Pieces for the Microtonal Guitar may be be considered a groundbreaking work Don Williamson JAZZ REVIEW

 Stylistically Jazz Now drew comparisons to John Fahey and Derek Bailey.
 Guitar Player's 'Rants and Raves' column placed the work next to 'The 21st Century Guide To King Crimson'.
-While Cadence pointed out Captain Beefheart and Jimi Hendrix influences.
-Since the debut CD's, Sten Hostfalt has produced four more-all in all six recordings as a leader, on his own label, Sonus Rex ( ex g-wOw ), in the process, enlisting engineers Greg Thompson ( They Might be Giants, David Byrne, Lady Gaga, Beyonce, Alicia Keys, Justin Bieber, Korn ) Doug Henderson ( Anthony and The Johnsons, Devendra Banhart, Swans, Sleep, System of a Down ) and Eric Tew ( Super Furry Animals, Ted Leo, Boss Hog, Dixie Chicks, Sheryl Crow, Phife Dawg, Fountains of Wayne) and worked in some of New York's most influential studios of the new millennium-Micro-Moose and Kampo, and via grants from the Cultural Committee of Sweden at Le Triton, Paris France and in the Swedish Radio studio.
+While Cadence noted Captain Beefheart and Jimi Hendrix influences.
+Since the debut CD's, Sten Hostfalt has produced five more-all in all seven recordings as a leader, on his own label, Sonus Rex ( formerly known as g-wOw ).
+In the process, enlisting engineers Greg Thompson ( They Might be Giants, David Byrne, Lady Gaga, Beyonce, Alicia Keys, Justin Bieber, Korn ) Doug Henderson ( Anthony and The Johnsons, Devendra Banhart, Swans, Sleep, System of a Down ) and Eric Tew ( Super Furry Animals, Ted Leo, Boss Hog, Dixie Chicks, Sheryl Crow, Phife Dawg, Fountains of Wayne) and worked in some of New York's most influential studios of the new millennium-Micro-Moose and Kampo, and via grants from the Cultural Committee of Sweden at Le Triton, Paris France and in the Swedish Radio studio.

 Meanwhile as a sideman, Sten Hostfalt participated in and contributed to the development of a new generation in electronica through live performances with Collin Palmer, CALMER, and was featured on electric bass in shared events with Praveen, Travis Stewart AKA Machinedrum ( Azealia Banks, Jesse Boykins III ), Theophilus London ( Warner Bros, Kanye West, Rihanna ), Keith Murray ( DEF Squad ), Addiquit and MOBY.
 As a guitarist in drummer Marko Djordjevic's fusion outfit SVETI, btw 2006-09 Hostfalt performed with young jazz fusion talents Nir Felder, Janek Gwizdala and Brad Mason (Blood Sweat & Tears).
-Longtime membership of New York's famous 'Downtown scene' (since appearing with Guillermo klein at 'old' Knitting Factory in 1995) has included 70 performances, and the CD 'Now Matter' [ Sonus Rex/2011] with saxophonist Blaise Siwula and shared events with Tim Berne, Daniel Carter, Bern Nix, Ray Anderson, Herb Robertson and Bob Stewart.
+Longtime membership of New York's famous 'Downtown scene' (since appearing with Guillermo klein at 'old' Knitting Factory in 1995) has included 70 performances, and the CD 'Now Matter' [ Sonus Rex/2011] with Downtown mainstay saxophonist Blaise Siwula and shared events with Tim Berne, Daniel Carter, Bern Nix, Ray Anderson, Herb Robertson and Bob Stewart.

 Prior to his new millennium focus on work as a leader, Mr. Hostfalt apprenticed in jazz orchestras led by Phil Wilson and Herb Pomeroy ( taking over the guitar chair after Wolfgang Muthspiel, in one of the very last editions of the legendary Berklee 'Recording Band' that known from the 'Jazz In The Classsroom recordings' since the 50's featured Branford Marsalis, Joe Zawinul, Toshiko Akiyoshi, John Abercrombie and Quincy Jones ), briefly with George Russell ( the NEC Big Band ) and as a guitarist and featured soloist on Guillermo Klein's debute 'El Minotauro' (1994 Beat/1997 Candid) in 'Big Van'-the first edition of Klein's lauded large ensemble, a lineup described as 'unlike any other-one of the better continuing experiments in New York' by the New York Times, noted by All Music Guide for it's 'brilliant soloists' and in retrospect deemed semi-legendary' by Jazz Times Magazine.
 A creative format through which Hostfalt was introduced on the early 1990's New York Jazz scene alongside leading new generation jazz voices Chris Cheek, Mark Turner, Seamus Blake, Aaron Goldberg, Jeff Ballard and Melvin Butler at Mitch Borden's Jazz Club, Smalls weekly during the inception of the subsequently famed venue.